Criminal Profiling vs. Biased Policing:

 A person’s race, ethnicity, background, gender, sexual orientation, religion, economic status, age, culture or other personal characteristic is the ONLY reason for that decision or action.

-Discriminatory enforcement practices like bias-based profiling rob citizens of their Constitutionally-protected right to equal protection under the law.
+Discriminatory enforcement practices like biased policing rob citizens of their Constitutionally-protected right to equal protection under the law.
 Furthermore, the practice of biased-based profiling alienates citizens, fosters distrust of the police, invites media scrutiny and can lead to serious legal consequences for any agency that tolerates it.

-The North Port Police Department’s policy against biased-based profiling: It is the policy of the North Port Police Department to:
+The North Port Police Department’s policy against biased policing: It is the policy of the North Port Police Department to:

 protect the constitutional rights of all people, regardless of race, color, ethnicity, gender, sexual orientation, religion or other belief system, physical handicap or characteristic; and